cbrl/cbrl.github.io/_posts/2025-05-03-Sony-Alpha-Video-Metadata.md

 Google Photos or Immich will not recognize it.

-[ExifTool](https://exiftool.org/) is capable of reading many proprietary formats, including those found in video from Sony cameras.
+[ExifTool](https://exiftool.org/) is capable of reading many proprietary formats, including those found in videos from Sony cameras.
 Using the `-ee`/`-extractEmbedded` flag, it will extract the GPS position from the embedded metadata, which will be exposed through the composite `GPSLatitude`, `GPSLongitude`, and `GPSPosition` tags.